Vunnupyx/clight/host/services/mdclflash/FS02/UserGuide.md

 9. Remove USB device and restart IOT2050 via reset button.
 10. The IoT2050 device now is booting from internal eMMC

+### LED states
+User 1 Led represent the state of the installer.

+User 2 Led repesent the state of firmware updater.

 ## Error codes
 ---
 LED User1 | LED USER2 | Description
 :------: | :------: | -----
 red   | red | Installation image corrupted.
 Please retry installation with a new flashed USB device.
-If this also fails please contact support
+If this also fails please contact support green | red | Installation succeeded but firmware update failed.
+Please contact support